apexad/homebridge-mysmartblinds-bridge/README.md

 ## Notes
 1. Use the 'MySmartBlinds' app to calibrate a blind if it is not opening perfectly straight
 2. If switching to `closeUp` it's best to Open all blinds first and then restart homebridge
+3. If you see duplicate blinds, it is an issue in the app.
+Make sure to delete any 'disconnected'/invalid blinds. (see [#23](https://github.com/apexad/homebridge-mysmartblinds-bridge/issues/23#issuecomment-725165376))

 ## Configuration
 This easiest way to use this plugin is to use [homebridge-config-ui-x](https://www.npmjs.com/package/homebridge-config-ui-x).